TaTo30/vue-pdf/docs/guide/events.md

 ### form-text

-`form-text` emitted when user inputs a value in an text-field element.
+`form-text` emitted when the user inputs a value in an text-field element.

 ```json
 {